duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/36_rl_baseline.md

 3) Install this package

-    $ pip3 install -e . # if you are in a conda env
+    $ pip install -e . # if you are in a python 3 conda env
     $ sudo pip3 install -e .  # if you want to install this system-wide

-and install gym-duckietown (Use `sudo` if system-wide)
+and install gym-duckietown

+    $ pip install -e . # if you are in a python 3 conda env
-    $ pip3 install -e git://github.com/duckietown/gym-duckietown.git@aido2#egg=gym-duckietown
+    $ sudo pip3 install -e git://github.com/duckietown/gym-duckietown.git@aido2#egg=gym-duckietown  # system-wide

 (4) Change into the `duckietown_rl` directory and run the training script